dangbert/clippy-kindle/README.md

 * This program will parse a "My Clippings.txt" file from a kindle and outputs it in a json format
 * Then another program could convert the json file into markdown as desired

+### Inherent Limitations with "My Clippings.txt":
+* deleting or undoing a highlight in the book doesn't delete it from "My Clippings.txt" :(
+* TODO: see if highlighting a section and selecting "note" creates both a note and a highlight for that text?
+* NOTE: I should accept these limitations, write the best parser I can and move on
+  * if the user has to manually delete stuff they don't care about from the final webpage that's okay)
+  * workflow should be that once the book is finished, the final generated markdown page can be edited and then never should need to be regenerated again...

 ### Usage:
 ````bash
 virtualenv env